How to write API documentation that developers actually trust

 - Admins need: SSO setup, permissions, user provisioning, and audit logs

-- Business users need: billing, reporting, product overviews, feature comparisons
+- Business users need: billing, reporting, product overviews, and feature comparisons

 Organize by intent, then label clearly.
-You don’t need three separate doc sites.
+You do not need three separate doc sites.
 You need a well-organized one with clear signposting for who each page is for.

 - Support teams log repeat questions and route them to a doc backlog